Key Points for 2026

 What specific works are required to be submitted?

-Is it essential to use the open data published by the Tokyo Metropolitan Government?
+Is it essential to use open data?

 Are there any benefits for participants?